Utah nurse arrested over blood draw: This shouldn't happen again

 In a written report obtained by The Salt Lake Tribune, Payne said he needed the blood sample to determine whether the patient had illicit substances in his system at the time of the crash.

-Prosecutors have called for a criminal investigation into the arrest.
+Prosecutors have called for a criminal investigation.
 NBC News has reached out to Payne for comment.

 Wubbels said the incident "resonates with people all over."